What you’ll learn

 Cancellation before the sale period will not require sellers to pay, but sellers will pay in full if they cancel while the sale is still in progress.

-A typical fee is at $150 but fees are also affected by the country you’re running the deal on and the week your deal will run on.
-So if you run the deal in a high traffic country like the USA and you run it during the holidays then you’ll have to pay a higher price.
+A typical fee is $150 but fees are also affected by the country you’re running the deal on and the week your deal will run on.
+So if you run the deal in a high-traffic country like the USA and you run it during the holidays then you’ll have to pay a higher price.

-The week of Black friday and cyber monday costs $300 to host a lightning deal because of such high demand.
-There is no guarantee you will have a 6 hour window.
+The week of Black Friday and Cyber Monday costs $300 to host a lightning deal because of such high demand.
+There is no guarantee you will have a 6-hour window.
+This window has increased to 12 hours which is more bang for your buck now.

 Here’s how to locate the deal fees.
 In your Amazon seller central dashboard, click on reports, payments, then transaction view.